In this article, we look at what contrast therapy is, how to do it, its benefits, and more.

 Is Contrast Therapy Safe?

 In general, contrast therapy is safe for healthy individuals who want to incorporate it into their wellness routine or recovery protocol.
+This form of temperature therapy has been widely used by athletes and wellness practitioners, and when practiced correctly, it can be a valuable part of a holistic self-care plan.
 However, contrast therapy may not be safe for those with cardiovascular, blood flow, and nerve sensitivity conditions, as well as pregnant women.

 Contrast Water Therapy At Vikasati